jfmengels/blog/content/blog/elm-review-v2/index.md

 ##### Philosophy-wise

-`Elm Analyse` is at the moment the de facto static code analysis tool for Elm, but it has [a different philosophy](https://stil4m.github.io/elm-analyse/#/contributing) from `elm-review`'s. `Elm Analyse` wants to improve the quality of the code by enabling rules that work for "everyone".
+`Elm Analyse` is at the moment the de facto static code analysis tool for Elm, but it has [a different philosophy](https://stil4m.github.io/elm-analyse/#/contributing) from `elm-review`. `Elm Analyse` wants to improve the quality of the code by enabling rules that work for "everyone".

 `elm-review` on the other hand aims to create guarantees tailored to your team and project, while enabling ways to improve the quality of the code too in a shareable manner.

-If you think you have a rule that could be use to everyone, you can share it by publishing it in the Elm package registry.
+If you think you have a rule that could be of use to everyone, you can share it by publishing it in the Elm package registry.

 ##### Functionality-wise

 Most checks (their naming for a rule) you can find in `Elm Analyse` are available in the packages I published or GitHub repos I have written.
 The remaining ones are ones that are outdated or that I disagree with, but these are reasonably easy to write using this package's API.
 (Exception for the checks for unused patterns and unused arguments which I plan to add).
 And anyone can publishing the missing ones if they care to.

 From the tests I have run, I found `elm-review` to be faster.
-I am guessing that that is mostly because rules are built in a way that avoid duplicate work.
+I am guessing that that is mostly because rules are built in a way that avoids duplicate work.

 Here are the things that `Elm Analyse` has and `elm-review` does not: